To making a homelessness application

 You will be in priority need if you or one of the people included in your application falls into a certain category.
 Find out more!

 Help to secure

 If the council can’t stop you from becoming homeless, or you are already homeless, they must help you to find a suitable home.
-This help can only last for 56 days after which the council must check if you are eligible for a ‘Final Duty to secure’ being accepted to you.
+This help lasts for 56 days after which the council must check if you are eligible for a ‘Final Duty to secure’ being accepted to you.

 Final duty to secure

-If the council have been unable to help you to find a home in 56 days and you are in priority need and you are not intentionally homeless they must find and offer you a suitable home.
+If the council have been unable to help you to find a home in 56 days and you are in priority need and not intentionally homeless they must find and offer you a suitable home.
 If you are not in priority need or the council have found you intentionally homeless, they might not have to help you any further.
 Get help if you are in this situation.
 An adviser might be able to help you challenge the council’s decision.

 Right to a Review

 If you do not agree with the decisions made by the council at any stage of the process you can ask for a review.
 You can request a review by phone, in person or in writing but it must be done within 21 days of you receiving their decision.
 You also have the right to ask for a review hearing where you can explain in person why you think the council’s decision is wrong.

 08000 495 495 9.30am – 4pm, Monday to Friday.